duke326/SWE261/ProjectReport.md

 ## Fork & Add

-Fork your project into GitHub.
-Add all your team members to the forked project, add Prof. Jones and TA Maruf as collaborators.

 Our link is here: https://github.com/duke326/SWE261.
+We have all of our team members, Lai Wang, Sun Yu and Xinyi Hu in the repo.
+Also we have included Prof. Jones and TA Maruf.

 ## Build

-Document its build.
-What did you need to do to get it built and running?

-This project used Maven as the build infrastructure for Java projects.
-Maven uses conventions and patterns to provide a uniform build system.
-All Maven projects use a shared set of plugins that are retrieved from the Maven repository and Maven executes a defined series of tasks as part of the lifecycle when building the project.
+This project uses Maven as the build infrastructure for Java projects.
+Maven uses rules and patterns to provide an integrated build system.
+Every Maven project uses a set of shared plugins retrieved from the Maven repository, and when the project is built, Maven performs a set of predefined tasks throughout its life cycle.

 ### Using IntellJ to open Maven project